 407. INTRODUCTION TO CHRISTIAN MISSIONS.
 An introduction to Missions as a paramount activity of the Church.
 Students are introduced to biography, history and practical elements of missions, with the objective of challenging prospective missionaries and developing missions-minded pastors.
 Prescribed, third year, two hours, fall semester.
 Professor Renfer.

-408. RELIGIONS AND CULTS.
-The first half of the semester is given to a study of the world's great religions; the second half, a study of typical sects and cults in America, their origins, tenets, and reasons for flourishing.
-Prescribed, third year, two hours, spring semester.
-Professor Renfer.
+Taught by Professor Gannett 1957.

-471. THE ORIGIN OF RELIGION.
+- 471. THE ORIGIN OF RELIGION.
 A study of the only valid conception of the origin of religion.
 The origin of humanistic religions is considered along with their teachings and practices on such subjects as worship, prayer, sacrifice, social ethics and immortality.
 Class lectures and student research is the form of procedure.
-Elective two hours, fall semester, oddnumbered years.
-Professor Nash.

-472. MISSION FIELDS INVESTIGATION.
+Elective two hours, fall semester, odd-numbered years.
+Professor Nash. - 472.
+MISSION FIELDS INVESTIGATION.
 Directed independent study for the student anticipating service in a selected mission field.
 Class work is directed along the following lines: geography, history and customs of the people, their culture and religion, and a survey of the missionary activity related to the area, and their importance to the missionary.
 Elective, two hours, fall semester, odd-numbered years.
-Professor Renfer.

-473. MISSIONARY PRINCIPLES AND PRACTICE.
+Professor Renfer. - 473.
+MISSIONARY PRINCIPLES AND PRACTICE.
 This course includes a study of the motives and principles of the missionary program as well as a detailed study of the history and problems of various mission fields, and helpful suggestions for the adjustment of the new missionary to his field.
-Elective, two hours.
-Professor Siegel.

-474. GREAT MISSIONARY LIVES.
+Elective, two hours, Professor Siegel. - 474.
+GREAT MISSIONARY LIVES.
 During the course from nine to twelve full length biographies are read.
 Class work consists of a review of lessons from the background, call, spiritual life, and work of selected missionaries.
 The student prepares a comparative study as a semester project.
 Elective, two hours, spring semester, odd-numbered years.
-Professor Renfer.

-475. SEMINAR IN MISSIONS.
+Professor Renfer. - 475.
+SEMINAR IN MISSIONS.
 This course is designed to afford opportunity for the student, particularly missionaries on furlough, to investigate some aspect of missionary activity.
 The plan of study includes preliminary statement of the problem, extensive reading and investigation, conferences with the professor and written development of the subject.
-Elective, two hours.
-Professor Renfer.

-A

-476. HISTORY OF CHRISTIAN MISSIONS.
+Elective, - 476.
+HISTORY OF CHRISTIAN MISSIONS.
 A comprehensive view of Christian Missions from the early church to the present.
 An examination of the message, method, motives and problems of the church's leading missionary personalities.
 A study of the modern missions era, denominational aspects, rise and impact of independent missions organizations, national and international developments.
 Elective, two hours.
-Professor Renfer.
+Professor Renfer. - 477.
+WORLD RELIGIONS.
+A comprehensive study of the major world religions.
+Students are expected to make an extensive study of one religion of their choice.
+Elective, two hours.
+Professor Siegel.